thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

   This dashboard shows statistics about the various services running inside the appliance with information such as the CPU usage and memory usage.

-- CipherTrust Manager NAE

-  This dashboard shows statistics about the NAE protocol with information such as response time and processing time.

 - CipherTrust Manager Developer

   This dashboard shows statistics various statistics more targeted for